solita-cristian/Helsinki-bike-trips/README.md

 - Backend will host a NodeJS+Express application which will expose an API for the frontend
 - Frontend will host a ReactJS application which will show the data coming from the backend in a user friendly manner

-**For more information about the individual services, there are separate README.md files in each of the services' root directory.**
+**For more information about the individual services, there are separate README.md files in each of the services' root directories.**